MicrosoftDocs/sql-docs/docs/relational-databases/graphs/sql-graph-architecture.md

 |$to_id_\<hex_string>	|NVARCHAR	|0	| External, character representation of the "to node"  |

 ### <a name="SystemFunctions"></a>System Functions
-The following built-in functions allow users to interact with the pseudo-columns in graph tables.
+You can use the following built-in functions to interact with the pseudo-columns in graph tables.
 Detailed references are provided for each of these functions in the respective T-SQL function references.

 |Built-in	|Description  |
 |---  |---  |